midtown-ai/www/docs/glossary/i.md

  It prepares companies for additional regulations that will be introduced in the next years, including the [EU AI Act] published in 2024.

  More at:

   * [https://kpmg.com/ch/en/insights/artificial-intelligence/iso-iec-42001.html](https://kpmg.com/ch/en/insights/artificial-intelligence/iso-iec-42001.html)

  See also [I], [Model Governance]

-## Isolation Forest
+## Isolation Forest (IF)

- The Isolation Forest works a bit differently than a Random Forest.
+ The Isolation Forest works a bit differently than a [Random Forest].
 It also creates a bunch of decision trees, but then it calculates the path length necessary to isolate an observation in the tree.
 The idea being that isolated observations, or anomalies, are easier to isolate because there are fewer conditions necessary to distinguish them from the normal cases.
 Thus, the anomalies will have shorter paths than normal observations and reside closer to the root of the tree.

- See also [I], [Ensemble Method]
+ See also [I], [Ensemble Method], [Local Outlier Factor]

 ## Isomorphic Labs Company